-The last time I played there, I tipped my remaining ₡20,000 rather than be forced to play for the required 3 hours!
+The last time I played there (on my first trip), I tipped my remaining ₡20,000 rather than be forced to play for the required 3 hours!
 That's how horrible this room is - I'd rather give my promotion money away than be forced to play there any longer!

 Ruta 27, 350 mts Oeste de Multiplaza, Primera Planta del Hotel Sheraton

 The Grand Casino is beautiful new casino and is located in a wealthier suberb of San Jose.
 The poker room is located on the casino floor, but is separated by huge dividers, so it has the feel of a private room.
 There are 4 huge poker tables, comfortable chairs, and plenty of space so you do not feel cramped.
-Several of the dealers are poor and make a lot of mistakes, and the rest are only okay.
-The manager and assistant manager are both excellent, and will work hard to make you feel welcome.
+The dealers are competent, if not especially fast.
+The poker room manager and assistant manager are both excellent, and will work hard to make you feel welcome.

 Since this is the only San Jose poker game played in USD, the Sheraton tends to attract more expats and tourists than the other casinos, which typically means more money on the table.
 The minimum buy-in is $100, but most buy $200-$300, and it's not uncommon to see 1 or 2 players with more than $1,000 in play.
 However, this game also attracts some very tough players who play there almost every day, so pick your battles carefully!

 Although the main game is played in USD, when the Grand Casino spreads Pot Limit Omaha, they play ₡1,000/₡1,000.
 The rake for ₡1,000/₡1,000 PLO is a ridiculously high ₡4,500 (which is probably ₡4,000 in rake, plus ₡500 for the monthly freeroll).
+Although this game rakes far more, it rewards far less.
+Although PLO players are paying far more in rake, they do not earn just regular hours towards the monthly freeroll and do not benefit from the high hand or bad beat promotions.
 Over the past 5 years, it would appear that Costa Rican poker managers have forgotten that the rake is NOT supposed to increase proportionally to the blinds!